Summary:

 Buyers, sellers, borrowers, real estate agents, mortgage brokers or agents, lenders who will approve and fund the loan, and the loan servicer who will manage the loan after it’s funded are critical participants in a potential loan transaction.
 The loan servicer is responsible for collecting monthly payments from the Borrower, managing escrow accounts, and ensuring that the loan complies with the terms of the mortgage agreement.

-Willing buyers (borrowers) and willing sellers are the principals in a loan transaction, and, if applicable, the lender(s) making the purchase money loan.
-They are the catalyst that precipitates the event of a loan closing.
+Willing buyers (borrowers) and willing sellers are the principals in a loan transaction and, if applicable, the lender(s) making the purchase-money loan.
+They are the catalyst that precipitates the loan closing.

 The agents are the fiduciaries who work for or on behalf of the buyer and seller or the Borrower and lender.
 Agents work for the expectation of compensation.
 Agents are not principal parties.